RustFestEU/blog.rustfest.eu/_posts/2018-04-20-this-week-in-rustfest-6-train-strike.md

 TODO: insert picture here https://de.oui.sncf/de/train/streik

-In the plan are blocks of 3 days where you should not expect any train to run.
+In the plan are blocks of 2 days where you should not expect any train to run.
-Currently about 40% [citation needed](https://de.oui.sncf/de/train/streik) of TGV run during a strike day, however it is nearly impossible to say which routs they will serve and the chanche of makeing a whole connection reduces with every hop you have to take.
+Currently about 40% [citation needed](https://de.oui.sncf/de/train/streik) of TGV run during a strike day, however it is nearly impossible to say which routs they will serve and the chanche of making a whole connection reduces with every hop you have to take.
-E.g. to catch two connecting trains your chanches are 40% * 40% * 40% = 6.4%
+E.g. to catch two connecting trains your chanches are 40% * 40% = 16%

+However, SNCF isn't only running TGVs but also regional trains, and those are the ones you'll certainly have to deal with (also called RER in Paris).
+For example, if you land in the Charles-de-Gaulle airport, you'll have to take the RER B line, which is affected by this strike just the same.

-Luckily there are two or three days between the strike blocks where you can expect the trains to run unless:
+Luckily there are three days between the strike blocks where you can expect the trains to run unless:

 - ... you are traveling on an evening before a strike.
 So make sure that your train arrives in Paris *before 17:00 that day.